 But don’t just take my word for it, this approach psychologically proven!
 As humans, the choices we make are either based on rationale or emotion.
 Tough decisions usually involve both.
 The Golden Circle allows us to appeal to both key elements in decision making.

-Since that is about all the time I can really spend on explaining why, ‘why’ is so important, I recommend watching Sinek’s TED Talk on how great leaders inspire action with why.
-I would also give his book, Start With Why a read.
-It provides more detailed examples and deeper insights into the topics I’ve touched on in this post.
-Sinek will even let you download a free chapter on his website!
+His book, Start With Why provides more detailed examples and deeper insights into the topics we touched on in this post.
+Sinek will even let you donwload a free chapter on his website!